HTML Minifier

 Does HTML minification affect SEO?

 No. Search engines like Google index the rendered DOM, not the raw HTML source.
-Minifying HTML does not affect SEO — in fact, faster page load times from minification can positively impact SEO.
+Minifying HTML does not affect SEO — in fact, faster page load times from minification can positively impact rankings.

 Is my HTML code stored on a server?